 Can anyone remember seeing Willow's dad ever?
 Was her mom ever around except when it was going to be unpleasant or dangerous for Willow?
 Great parents there.

-This trope is so prevalent in this series and in Angel (and in any Joss Whedon work that mentions parents really) that only one major character, Fred, was shown to have a happy and loving relationship with both her parents (it came as a shock to the other characters too).
+This trope is so prevalent that only one major character, Fred, was shown to have a happy and loving relationship with both her parents (it came as a shock to the other characters too).
 Then she got her soul devoured by an Eldritch Abomination from beyond who then took over her body.

 Buffy, Dawn and their mom had a fairly good relationship (though the moment when Joyce kicked Buffy out of the house, then blamed it on her, comes close to being this trope).
 The mother and father were unhappy in marriage and their father left.
 Of course, the former dies, and the latter becomes a non-entity, so hey.

-It's heavily suggested that Faith of Buffy the Vampire Slayer was a victim of parental abuse.
+It's heavily suggested that Faith was a victim of parental abuse.
 Her mother was a neglectful alcoholic who was likely physically and mentally abusive.
 As well, Faith's rather twisted relationship with sex hints at possible sexual abuse.
 The Big Bad who took her in as a Dragon and surrogate daughter was a better parent!
 Even after his death, Faith still remembers him fondly while still acknowledging that he was an evil man.

 One case dealt with a telekinetic teen named Bethany who had been sexually abused by her father.
 Wolfram and Hart's attempt to turn her into a killer amounted to putting her father in the same room, on the basis that she'd be unable not to kill him with her new powers.